abyssalen/how-many-genie-lamps/README.md

 `$ how-many-genie-lamps --starting-level 1 --target-xp 13034431`

-Which will both return the same output:
+Which will both output the same result:

 ```
 Starting = [level: 1, xp: 0]